 If you have trouble narrowing down the focus of your topic, make sure to focus on the WHY?
 Why would your audience care about the topic that you are presenting?
 Why should they pay attention to you?
-If you can answer these questions and add the answer to these questions into your title, your presentation will be much more narrow and interesting to your audience.
+If you can add the answers to these questions into your title, your presentation will be more narrow and interesting to your audience.

-Once you have a good topic, the rest of the writing process is pretty easy.
-Make a list of the top ideas or concepts that explains the topic.
-For instance, in the first example, what are the most important things that the Midwest Region did to generate that extra income?
-For the second topic, what are the most important ways that I can reduce my time and effort if I narrow my topic?
+Once you have a good topic, it is a good idea to make an outline of the main points of the speech.
+This is the first step when you create the body of your speech.
+Make a list of the top ideas or specific points that explain the topic.
+For instance, in the example above, what are the most important things that the Midwest Region did to generate that extra income?
 Write a list of the most important items related to the topic.

-Once you have a list of three to ten items, rank them from most important to least important.
-If you used the Who, What, When, Where, Why, technique to narrow down your topic, the concepts that you cover here will be the things that came up in the "What?" section.
-The process here is to brainstorm possible concepts or bullet points to cover, and then sort them from most important to least important.
+Keep listing these important points until you have five to ten of them.
+Then, rank them from the most important idea to the least important.
+The process here is to brainstorm possible concepts or different points to cover, and then sort them from most important to least important.

 By the way, you won’t be able to effectively cover ALL of the points that you brainstormed.
 You will only want to cover three, four, or five of these items.
 That is why you want to sort them by importance.
 If you can only cover a few points, why not cover the most important?

-The number of items that you cover will be determined by the length of time that you have to speak.
+The number of items that you cover will be determined by the required length of time that you have to speak.
 A good rule of thumb is to cover one item or bullet for every seven to 10 minutes that you have to speak.
 However, you definitely want to limit your bullets to just five per sitting.
-For speeches less than 20 minutes, three points is a good number.
+For a short speech (less than 20 minutes,) three points is a good number.
 If you have 45 to 50 minutes, you probably want to cover five bullet points.